Blog

 I flew out to LA for an incredibly intimidating meeting at Disney Studios to discuss what happens next – which was nothing.
 Of course, the pilot never got made but it was a tantalising glimpse into the big leagues, we were both grateful for the experience and knew that we should collaborate more in the future.

-The podcast is an affectionate send up of the hugely popular history podcast The Rest is History which me and James both love.
+The weekly podcast is an affectionate send up of the hugely popular history podcast The Rest is History which me and James both love.
 We also love our history in general and so we thought it would be a lot of fun to dive into various key moments from the past and make up something silly and entertaining but rooted in fact.

 Expect surreal flights of fancy as your two hosts, historians Douglas Wrattle and Hugh Canard take you through fascinating topics such as pirates, William the Conqueror, Henry VIII, Boudicca, The Great Fire of London, The Gunpowder Plot, highwaymen and ghosts!

 For all updates, you can follow the podcast on X (but we all know I mean twitter) @History4UPod and on Facebook.
-Links to new episodes will be included here as and when.

 As you were.